Information Matters – Data Visualisation vs Traditional Reporting

 As the uses of data and analytics grow and consumers begin to expect personalised recommendations and data driven tools, data analytics are only going to become more important to businesses and consumers alike.
 I’m excited to see how data analytics are going to continue to change the world.

 Does your business see the importance of data analytics?
 How do you think they are changing your life?
-Let me know your thoughts in the comments below

 This blog was originally published on LinkedIn.
 To read the original blog click here.